- First Name

 She is the author of Educational Reconstruction: African American Schools in the Urban South, 1865-1890 (Fordham University Press, April 2016) as well as articles, book chapters, book reviews, encyclopedia entries, and a book chapter.
 She is the book review editor for the Journal of North Carolina Association of Historians.
-She is also a regular correspondent for Muster, the scholarly blog of the Journal of Civil War Era.
+She is also Digital Media editor for Muster, the scholarly blog of the Journal of Civil War Era.

 She is currently at work on a second book manuscript examining how everyday African Americans remembered and commemorated the Civil War.
 She is also co-editing a documentary reader on the history and debates over Confederate Memorials.

 During the 2020-2021 academic year, she will be on research leave from the University of Alabama and will be the Vann Professor of Ethics in Society.

 - Educational Reconstruction: African American Schools in the Urban South, 1865-1890.
 New York, Fordham University Press, 2016.